Mashike is a small town but one of the most flourished and historical place in northern-Hokkaido.

 Maruichi Honmake, Kunimare Sake Brewery, Mashike Itsukushima Shrine, these are valuable historical places.

-Driving to Mashike, It takes 2 hours and 20 minutes from Sapporo and almost same by JR train.
+Driving to Mashike, It takes 2 hours and 20 minutes from Sapporo and no JR train.

 Soba(buckwheat noodle) shop opens weekend and holiday from 10:00 to serve a last soba in the former station office.

 You might park your car here and walk around Mashike town.